Overv/VulkanTutorial/03_Drawing_a_triangle/02_Graphics_pipeline_basics/01_Shader_modules.md

 ![](/images/normalized_device_coordinates.svg)

-You should already be familiar with these if you have dabbed in computer graphics before.
+You should already be familiar with these if you have dabbled in computer graphics before.
 If you have used OpenGL before, then you'll notice that the sign of the Y coordinates is now flipped.
 The Z coordinate now uses the same range as it does in Direct3D, from 0 to 1.